Ternary numeral system: Practical use

 In certain analog logic, the state of the circuit is often expressed ternary.
 This is most commonly seen in CMOS circuits, and also in transistor–transistor logic with totem-pole output.
 The output is said to either be low (grounded), high, or open (high-Z).
 In this configuration the output of the circuit is actually not connected to any voltage reference at all.
 Where the signal is usually grounded to a certain reference, or at a certain voltage level, the state is said to be high impedance because it is open and serves its own reference.
 Thus, the actual voltage level is sometimes unpredictable.

-A rare "ternary point" in common use is for defensive statistics in American baseball (usually just for pitchers), to denote fractional parts of an inning.
-Since the team on offense is allowed three outs, each out is considered one third of a defensive inning and is denoted as .1.
-For example, if a player pitched all of the 4th, 5th and 6th innings, plus achieving 2 outs in the 7th inning, his innings pitched column for that game would be listed as 3.2, the equivalent of 3 2/3 (which is sometimes used as an alternative by some record keepers).
-In this usage, only the fractional part of the number is written in ternary form.
+A rare "ternary point" in common use occurs in defensive statistics in American baseball (specifically for pitchers) to denote fractional parts of an inning.
+Because an offensive team is allowed three outs per half-inning, each out represents exactly one-third of a defensive inning and is colloquially written as a decimal point followed by the number of outs.

+For example, if a player pitches all of the 4th, 5th, and 6th innings, and records exactly 2 outs in the 7th inning, their innings pitched (IP) statistic would be listed as 3.2.
+This represents 3 2/3 innings pitched (a notation sometimes preferred by traditional record keepers).
+In this specific sport context, only the fractional part of the number is structurally calculated in base 3.

 Ternary numbers can be used to convey self-similar structures like the Sierpinski triangle or the Cantor set conveniently.
 Additionally, it turns out that the ternary representation is useful for defining the Cantor set and related point sets, because of the way the Cantor set is constructed.
 The Cantor set consists of the points from 0 to 1 that have a ternary expression that does not contain any instance of the digit 1.
 Any terminating expansion in the ternary system is equivalent to the expression that is identical up to the term preceding the last non-zero term followed by the term one less than the last non-zero term of the first expression, followed by an infinite tail of twos.
 For example: 0.1020 is equivalent to 0.1012222... because the expansions are the same until the "two" of the first expression, the two was decremented in the second expansion, and trailing zeros were replaced with trailing twos in the second expression.

 Ternary is the integer base with the lowest radix economy, followed closely by binary and quaternary.
 This is due to its proximity to the mathematical constant e.
 It has been used for some computing systems because of this efficiency.
 It is also used to represent three-option trees, such as phone menu systems, which allow a simple path to any branch.